Energy Balance of a Bose Gas in Curved Spacetime: Introduction

-Scalar fields are ubiquitous in modern physics, from the Higgs scalar that gives mass to matter particles at fundamental scales, up to huge astronomical and cosmological scales where they are used to model dark matter and dark energy.
-In most physical systems of interest, the dynamics of these scalars is well described by the original KGM equations, which are Lorentz and $U(1)$ invariant.
-It is well known that the KG modes can be interpreted as a set of independent bosonic particles living in a Minkowski spacetime.
-These bosons can be endowed with charge if a complex field is considered whose electromagnetic interaction is mediated by a gauge vector field.
+Scalar fields are ubiquitous in modern physics, from the inflaton responsible for the primordial acceleration of the Universe and the Higgs scalar that gives mass to matter particles at fundamental scales, up to huge astronomical and cosmological scales where they are used to model dark matter and dark energy.
+In most physical systems of interest, the dynamics of these scalars is well described by the original Klein-Gordon-Maxwell (KGM) equations, which are Lorentz and $U(1)$ invariant.
+It is well known that the KG modes can be interpreted as a set of independent bosonic particles living in a Minkowski space-time.
+These bosons can be endowed with charge if a complex field is considered, whose electromagnetic interaction is mediated by a $U(1)$ gauge field.
 This is mathematically achieved by promoting the global $U(1)$ symmetry to a local one.
-Furthermore, the self-interactions between fields are encoded in a potential $V(\Phi)$.
+Self-interactions between bosons are encoded in a potential $V(\Phi)$.

+The first attempt to describe astronomical objects as macroscopic bosonic states was made by \cite{Wheeler:1955} who aimed at constructing stable particle-like solutions from classical electromagnetic fields coupled to general relativity that he called {\it geons} (an abbreviation for ``gravitational-electromagnetic entity'').
+Later, \cite{Kaup:1968} and \cite{Ruffini:1969} introduced the notion of boson stars that could be useful to model compact stars having certain advantages over fluid neutron stars models \cite{Faraoni:2010}.
+More recently, scalar fields as dark matter were suggested as a set of bosonic modes all laying in the ground state making up a macroscopic wave function which corresponds to a galactic halo (see e.g. \cite{Ruffini:1983,Spergel:1989,Sin:1994,Ji:1994,Lee:1995,Matos-Guzman:1998,Matos-Urena:2000,Hu:2000,Harko:2007,Chavanis:2011,Suarez-review:2014,Ostriker:2016}, among others).
+These studies suggest that these objects are gigantic Bose-Einstein condensates (BECs).
+In a general context, these configurations are classical solutions of the Klein-Gordon-Einstein (KGE) system and their evolution and stability have been widely studied in the last decades.

+Due to the Bose-Einstein statistics, all individual particles lay in a common quantum state and therefore the macroscopic wave function scales as its occupation number.
+Consequently, the corresponding mean-field non-linear Schr\"odinger equation, called the Gross-Pitaevskii (GP) equation, encodes the evolution of the number density of the condensate.
+It has been shown in a host of works that the Schr\"odinger-Poisson (SP) and Gross-Pitaevskii-Poisson (GPP) equations arise as the non-relativistic limit of the Klein-Gordon-Einstein (KGE) equations (see \cite{Chavanis-Matos:2016} for a review).
+Therefore, it is common to interpret the KGE solutions as densities of number of particles of bosonic systems laying in a curved space-time background.
+Usually, such non-linear system is solved numerically and the existence of bounded stable soliton-like solutions, dubbed as boson stars, has been demonstrated.